jsilvela/jsilvela.github.io/content/post/2018-08-05-sql-over-time.md

 create index idx_bond_date on factors (bond, date);
 ```

 The index speeds up the first query very much.
-As you can see, the query plan
+As you can see below,
+the query plan
-changes to use index scanning when merging the "latest" sub-query with the
+switches to use index scanning when joining the `latest` sub-query with the
 main table.

 ```